bbglab/oncodrivefml/README.md

     $ tar xvzf oncodrivefml-examples.tar.gz

 To run this example OncodriveFML needs all precomputed CADD scores that is a 80Gb file.
-It will be automatically download the first time that you run OncodriveFML, but if you want to speedup the download is better if you first download it using our data package managment tool that is also installed when you install OncodriveFML.
+It will be automatically download the first time that you run OncodriveFML, but if you want to speed up the download is better if you first download it using our data package managment tool that is also installed when you install OncodriveFML.

 Run this command to download the CADD scores file to the default bgdata folder `~/.bgdata`:

     $ bg-data -n 10 genomicscores cadd 1.3

+Also if you want to speed up the download of the genome reference that is also needed, run this command:

+    $ bg-data -n 10 datasets genomereference hg19

 Now run OncodriveFML like this: